-If you are a low or middle-income earner and make personal contributions to your super fund from your after-tax pay, you may be eligible for a Government contribution (called a co-contribution) to your super, up to a maximum amount ($500 in the 2014-15 financial year).
+If you are a low or middle-income earner and choose to and make contributions to a Member Savings account (or any other super fund account) from your after-tax pay, you may be able to ‘co-contribute’ with the Commonwealth Government.
+In other words, the Government will match your contributions up to a limit, if you are eligible.

-No. Simply lodge your income tax return as normal.
-The ATO will use the information on your income tax return, and contribution information from your super fund, to work out whether you are eligible.
+Other than making the choice to have an APSS a Member Savings account and make contributions to it from your after-tax pay, the only thing you need to do to receive co-contributions is simply to make sure your income tax return is lodged.
+The ATO will use the information on your income tax return, and contribution information from your super fund, to work out whether you are eligible to receive co-contributions.

-If you are eligible, the ATO will automatically calculate the super co-contribution amount and deposit it into your nominated super account.
+If you are eligible, the ATO will automatically calculate the co-contribution amount and deposit it into your APSS Member Savings account if that’s your nominated super account for co-contributions.